anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Serverless service for interactive queries for S3 (but not from Glacier), data stays in S3.
 It uses Presto under the hood.
 Supports these data formats: csv, json, ORC, parquet, avro.

+Gzip, Avro are not columnar formats so not suitable for Athena

 Good solution for:

 * ad-hoc queries of logs for example